commerce-docs/magento2-functional-testing-framework-public/docs/index.md

 ## Audience

 -  **Contributors**: Tests build confidence about the results of changes introduced to the platform.
--  **Extension Developers**: Can adjust expected behaviour according to their customizations.
+-  **Extension Developers**: Can adjust expected behavior according to their customizations.
 -  **System Integrators**: MFTF coverage provided out-of-the-box with Magento is solid base for Acceptance / Regression Tests.

 ## MFTF tests